hawkeye-e/RG_HSceneCrowdReaction/README.md

 ## Installation
 1. Download the plugin from [Releases](https://github.com/hawkeye-e/RG_HSceneCrowdReaction/releases)
 2. Extract the zip file and copy to the "BepInEx\plugins" folder in your RG installation directory

+## Note:
+If you have not installed the Room Gril Paradise expansion, please stay at the version 0.5.3.